-If you were paying into the LGPS before 1 April 2015, your benefits in the earlier career average scheme retain their protected Normal Pension Age of 65.
+If you were paying into the LGPS before 1 April 2015, your final salary benefits retain their protected Normal Pension Age, which for most is age 65.

-All pension benefits must be taken at the same date.
-You cannot choose to have your pension in the earlier career average scheme (built up before April 2015) paid at age 65 and your pension in your pension account (built up from April 2015) at your State Pension Age (or age 65 if later).
+All pension benefits paid on retirement (except flexible retirement) must be taken at the same date.
+You cannot choose to have your final salary pension (built up before April 2015) paid at age 65 and your pension in your pension account (built up from April 2015) at your State Pension Age (or age 65 if later).